shafinulh/blacs/README.md

 ## 1. State Machine

-The first bottleneck occurs during the transition to the `manual mode` state at the end of each shot (Figure 1). `mManual mode` allows the user to provide manual control over devices between experiment shots.
+The first bottleneck occurs during the transition to the `manual mode` state at the end of each shot (Figure 1). `Manual mode` allows the user to provide manual control over devices between experiment shots.
 The problem arises when there are multiple shots in the queue, in which case after the `transition_to_manual` we immediately call `transition_to_buffered` negating the need for manual contro.
 It is clear that this transition is unnecessary when shots are queued.

 However, it is not as simple as removing the `transition_to_manual` when it is not needed due to the fact that `transition_to_manual` is a "compound" state transition - it has multiple functionalities.
 It is responsible for post-processing experiment data (saving acquired data, images, etc.), updating internal flags/variables of the device, and programming the devices to operate in manual mode.